Kratos3434/React_ExpressJS_App/README.md

 The user can also search existing users or people they know.
 The search feature can't access other people's profile yet, but will be added in the future.

 Note: This project is focused on getting the functionality done first so you will see minimal styling or CSS.

+# Update no.1
+The users are now stored in a database rather than in a JSON file.